 The National Highway Traffic Safety Administration estimates 11,000 tire-related crashes occur each year.
 Especially during these cold winter months, be sure your tires will get you safely to your destination.

 To see if a vehicle crash caused by aging tires could qualify for compensation, please contact Ben Baker, an attorney in our Personal Injury Section, for a free and confidential evaluation of your claim.
-He can be reached at 800-898-2034 or email@example.com.
+He can be reached at 800-898-2034 or firstname.lastname@example.org.
 Ben also has written a book for lawyers about handling tire cases, titled Tire Litigation: A Primer.
-To order your free copy, visit beasleyallen.com/books.
+To order your free copy, visit beasleyallen.com/publishing.

 Beasley Allen Report